hassibmoddasser/storagekit-feedback/README.md

 # StorageKit Feedback

-The public tracker for **StorageKit** — the Chrome extension for inspecting, editing, and managing local storage, session storage, and cookies.
+The public tracker for **StorageKit**, the Chrome extension for inspecting, editing, and managing local storage, session storage, and cookies.

 This is where you can: